• Skip to primary navigation

 Natural spray

-For those who don’t want to use DEET, the Repel Natural is one of my favorite DEET free products because it does work and smells like lemon.
-It doesn’t last super long for me though, I found it only worked for about half an hour and then I had to reapply.
+For those who don’t want to use DEET, the Repel Natural is one of my favorite DEET free products but I do need to reapply about every half an hour or so.
+A couple of spritz does the trick each time.

 Mosquito Repellent Wipes